Mary G. F. Bitterman: Voice of America

 As the 15th Director of Voice of America (VOA), she was the youngest person to hold that position and the first woman to do so.
 She remained in that position from 1980 to 1981 and during that time, Iran was still holding 52 Americans hostages and there was a resurgence of state-sponsored jamming of Western international broadcasters, including VOA.
 According to the VOA website, she made an impact on several levels."Bitterman’s accomplishments at VOA are many: Through her personal connections in China, she arranged the first exchange of broadcasters between VOA and China; she began VOA’s Dari broadcasting after the Soviet invasion of Afghanistan; she worked to ensure the safety of more than 250 U.S. international broadcasting personnel during Liberia’s bloody coup d’etat; and coped with the jamming of VOA Polish at the rise of the Solidarity trade union."

+Politics

+In 1988, Bitterman ran as the Democratic candidate for Hawaii's 1st congressional district, however she was defeated by Pat Saiki.

 Broadcasting and philanthropy

 From 1993 to 2002 she was president and CEO of the primary PBS affiliate in the San Francisco Bay Area, station KQED.
 In 2002, Bitterman was named president and CEO of The James Irvine Foundation.
 In that same year, she became a member of the PBS board of directors and was board chairman from 2005 to 2007.
 She is credited with overseeing the establishment of the PBS Endowment Fund and she "grew the Foundation into a robust operation that raised a record-setting $51 million last year [2019]."

 She is on the Stanford Institute for Economic Policy Research advisory council and has been a member of the steering committee of Project Dana, a Hawaii-based, volunteer caregiving project for the frail elderly and disabled.